racket/racket/collects/tests/r6rs/README.txt

 Two tests fail; they correspond to documented non-conformance with R6RS.

-Ypsilon (verion 0.9.5-update2)
+Ypsilon (version 0.9.6)
 -------

 Put this directory at "<somewhere>/tests/r6rs" and run with "run.sps":

   cd <somewhere>
-  ypsilon --sitelib=. --no-letrec-check tests/r6rs/run.sps
+  ypsilon --sitelib=. --clean-acc tests/r6rs/run.sps

 or run an individual library's test, such as "run/program.sps" as

   cd <somewhere>
-  ypsilon --sitelib=. --no-letrec-check tests/r6rs/run/program.sps
+  ypsilon --sitelib=. --clean-acc tests/r6rs/run/program.sps